nashville-software-school/FEWDD-milestones/1-the-static-web/learning-materials/JS_GRADES.md

 1. What is the highest score?
 1. Which grade had the most students achieve it?
 Use an `if` statment, and a `currentGradeCount` variable, in your `for..in` loop to see if the current grade's value is higher than the last one.
 1. Which grade had the fewest students achieve it?

+## Submit Your Exercise
+Upon completion, [submit your exercise](http://bit.ly/NSSExerciseSubmission) for review.